-“Better Call Saul” has so far done the almost in possible in being a worthy prequel to the highly popular “Breaking Bad,” which starred Bryan Cranston and Aaron Paul as Walter White and Jesse Pinkman respectively.
+“Better Call Saul” has so far done the almost impossible in being a worthy prequel to the highly popular “Breaking Bad,” which starred Bryan Cranston and Aaron Paul as Walter White and Jesse Pinkman respectively.
 The prequel, which will air its third season in a few months, is adding familiar faces to the world of Saul Goodman.

 As it stands, Gus already has an interesting backstory, but Den Of Geek reported that addition of the character was inevitable.
 Mike Ehrmantraut, played by Jonathan Banks and is one of the show’s protagonists, was the right hand man of Saul (Bob Odenkirk), who secretly worked for Gus.
 Gus’ return, thereby, is likely to ruffle a few feathers and make the third season all the more interesting.